CHMP Issues a Positive Opinion for Daiichi Sankyo's Once-Daily LIXIANA®â-¼ (edoxaban) in Patients with Atrial Fibrillation Undergoing Cardioversion

 Daiichi Sankyo Europe GmbH (hereafter, "Daiichi Sankyo") today announced that the European Committee for Medicinal Products for Human Use (CHMP) has recommended approval of a label update for the company's oral, once-daily direct factor Xa-inhibitor LIXIANA®, to provide guidance on its use in patients undergoing transoesophageal echocardiography (TEE)-guided and delayed cardioversion (treatment to restore a normal heart rhythm).

 The label update is based on results from the ENSURE-AF study, the largest, prospective randomised clinical trial of an anticoagulant for cardioversion in patients with NVAF.
-The study enrolled 2,199 patients, and compared once-daily LIXIANA with enoxaparin/warfarin with a median time in therapeutic range (INR 2-3) of 70.8 %.[1]
-These data support the use of LIXIANA as an effective and safe alternative to the best possible conventional treatment with enoxaparin and warfarin.[1]
-LIXIANA's rapid onset of action allows for prompt cardioversion in the TEE-guided approach as early as two hours after LIXIANA intake, helping to avoid delays or postponements of the procedure.
+The study enrolled 2,199 patients, and compared once-daily edoxaban with enoxaparin/warfarin with a median time in therapeutic range (INR 2-3) of 70.8 %.[1]
+These data support the use of edoxaban as an effective and well tolerated alternative to the best possible conventional clinical optimal treatment with enoxaparin and warfarin.[1]
+Edoxaban's rapid onset of action allows for prompt cardioversion in the TEE-guided approach as early as two hours after edoxaban intake, helping to avoid delays or postponements of the procedure.

-"ENSURE-AF provides important insight into the use of LIXIANA in the setting of TEE-guided and delayed cardioversion in NVAF patients," said Wolfgang Zierhut, MD, Executive Director, EU Cardiovascular Medical Affairs.
-"We are pleased that the CHMP has recognised the importance of the ENSURE-AF data for LIXIANA in this common procedure, by recommending this label update.
-Daiichi Sankyo is committed to supporting patients and physicians by advancing understanding of the efficacy and safety of LIXIANA in different clinical settings, through studies such as ENSURE-AF."
+"ENSURE-AF provides important insight into the use of edoxaban in the setting of TEE-guided and delayed cardioversion in NVAF patients," said Wolfgang Zierhut, MD, Executive Director, EU Cardiovascular Medical Affairs.
+"We are pleased that the CHMP has recognised the importance of the ENSURE-AF data for edoxaban in this common procedure, by recommending this label update.
+Daiichi Sankyo is committed to supporting patients and physicians by advancing understanding of the efficacy and safety of edoxaban in different clinical settings, through studies such as ENSURE-AF."

 Cardioversion is a procedure used to restore normal, regular heart rhythm in AF patients.
 Due to an associated risk of thrombotic events such as stroke, guidelines recommend anticoagulation before and after the procedure.[2],[3],[4] The delayed onset of action and fluctuations in INR associated with VKA treatments such as warfarin, can result in costly and inconvenient delays to cardioversion in patients.[5]
 Initial treatment with enoxaparin (followed by overlapping VKA treatment) until the VKA reaches the therapeutic range of INR 2-3, represents the best possible conventional treatment.[5]

-Event rates of thromboembolism and major and CRNM bleedings were low in the LIXIANA and exceptionally well-controlled warfarin arms.
+Event rates of thromboembolism and major and CRNM bleedings were low in the edoxaban and exceptionally well-controlled warfarin arms.
 There was no difference between the TEE-guided approach and the delayed cardioversion setting.[1]

-These data support the use of LIXIANA as an effective and safe alternative to the best possible conventional treatment with enoxaparin and warfarin, and allow for prompt cardioversion in the TEE-guided approach as early as two hours after LIXIANA intake.[1]
+These data support the use of edoxaban as an effective and well tolerated alternative to the best possible conventional treatment with enoxaparin and warfarin, and allow for prompt cardioversion in the TEE-guided approach as early as two hours after edoxaban intake.[1]

-This label update makes LIXIANA the only NOAC with specific label guidance for early cardioversion within two hours after LIXIANA intake in the TEE-guided approach.
+This label update makes edoxaban the only NOAC with specific label guidance for early cardioversion within two hours after edoxaban intake in the TEE-guided approach.

 About ENSURE-AF